Itamichan/Japan-Wanderlust/README.md

 ### User Stories
 #### User category: _The User_

-* As a user, I want to see the available attractions in Japan so that I can choose which one I would like to visit.
+* As a user, I want to see the available attractions in Japan so that I can choose which one I would like to save in my Trip.
 * As a user, I want to be able to save the attractions which I like so that I can have a comprehensive list of my desired destinations.
 * As a user, I want to update my profile so that my personal information is correct.
 * As a user, I want to be able to search an attraction base on a specific category, so that I can easier find the information in which I am interested.